 The check will indicate to the dealer whether the purchaser’s background allows for the person to complete the purchase of the firearm.
 If the check disallows the sale for no warranted reason, there is an appeal process the purchaser can pursue to receive the necessary clearance to complete the purchase.

-How to Conduct Private Sales of a Firearm in Alabama?
+How to Conduct Private Sales of a Firearm in Kansas?

 There are no specific laws addressing private sales of a firearm between private parties.
 However, there are penalties for buyers and sellers if the firearm was sold to an ineligible person, selling a defaced firearm or selling a restricted firearm (explosive weapon, machine gun) which can result in different criminal charges including and up to a felony criminal charge.